alpana-hep/susy_2020/README.md

 ```
 ./analyzeLightBSM <filelist> <outfile> <year <process>  <photon ID>
 ```
-<filelist>: see under the 'inputFiles' directory
+filelist: see under the 'inputFiles' directory
-<outfile>: as you want to name your file
-<year> : which year to process
+outfile: as you want to name your file year : which year to process
-<process>: MC smaples for which job is running or data for data files
+process: MC smaples for which job is running or data for data files

 ### Example to run the script